A dynamically-resizable vector with fixed capacity and embedded storage (revision 3)

 Throwing an exception is appealing because it makes the interface slightly more

-.
+similar to that of std::vector.
 However, which exception should be thrown?
 It

-, because nothing is being allocated.
+cannot be std::bad_alloc, because nothing is being allocated.
 It could throw

-but in any case the interface
+either std::out_of_bounds or std::logic_error but in any case the interface

-does not end up being equal to that of std::vector
+does not end up being equal to that of std::vector.

 Aborting the process avoids the perils of undefined behavior but comes at the cost of enforcing a particular “error handling” mechanism in the implementation, which would not allow extending it to use, e.g., Contracts, in the future.